Janusalarsen/test-site/README.txt

 - css
 - and javascript

-At the moment of writing this I am in the progress of learning css, and haven't got to learning javascript yet.
+At the moment of writing this I am in the progress of learning javascript, and started making a draft of my first web page.